Drabis/fitness-tracker/README.md

   * [License](#license)

   ## Description
+  You can see the deploy app here: https://damp-retreat-78804.herokuapp.com/
   ## Installation
   Click the GitHub link provided above to the APP REPO.
 Click on the green button that says Clone or Download and Choose how you would like to download: using the SSH/HTTPS keys or download the zip file.
 If using SSH/HTTPS Key: You will copy the link shown and type git clone paste URL here.
 If using Download ZIP: Click on Download Zip.
 Locate the file and double-click it to unzip the file.
 Locate the unzipped folder and open it